 What Did We Learn?

 When making a tea, the hot water (even when boiling for 5 mins) is not capable of extracting all the alkaloids out of the leaves.
 You can end up leaving up to 30% of the alkaloids in the kratom leaves or powder.
-Adding lemon juice does help extract some alkaloids out of the kratom, so if you are going to make a tea, consider adding a citrus acid.
+Adding lemon juice does help extract some alkaloids out of the kratom.
+If you are going to make a tea, consider adding a citrus acid.
 Teas are wonderful, but keep this data in mind the next time you enjoy a nice cup of kratom tea.